Ultrasensitive calorimetric detection of single photons from qubit decay: Physical realizations and circuit quantum thermodynamics

-One of the issues that is often overlooked in literature on open quantum systems is the question of how to relate the parameters of practical physical systems to the theoretical ones.
-Here we want to do this for a quantum circuit where a resistor (with resistance $R$) forms the actual bath for a superconducting qubit~\cite{JBPRL}, see Fig.~\ref{fig1}(b).
+The question of how to relate the parameters of practical physical systems to the theoretical ones in the context of open quantum systems is often overlooked in literature.
+Here we do this for a quantum circuit where a resistor (with resistance $R$) forms the actual bath for a superconducting qubit~\cite{JBPRL,Leggett,Devoret}, see Fig.~\ref{fig1}(b).
 To start with, we write the phase operator of the oscillator bath in the interaction picture as